-☐ Start a regular diet on the day after your surgery.
-Eat small portions and chew very well.
-Drink liquids between meals so you will not require IV fluids.

-If you have an ostomy, a nutritionist will talk with you about eating and drinking.
+- Start a clear liquid diet on the day after your surgery.
+Build up your diet each day until you can eat a regular diet without getting sick to your stomach.
+Eat small portions and chew very well. - □ Drink liquids between meals.
+You may need fluids through your vein (IV or intravenous) if you are unable to drink enough fluids on your own. - ☐ If you have an ostomy, a nutritionist will talk with you about eating and drinking.